 Classroom doors will be left open as much as possible to limit contact with door handles.

 Students will play outside in cohorted groups.
 When playing on the roof they will be with the entire grade but separated into their cohorts.
 When playing on the field, other grades will be present, but all students will be asked to stay in the area designated to their own cohort.

 Where possible students will make regular trips to local parks with their classmates.
 This will allow for additional outdoor learning and social time.
 Students will continue to stay with their cohort for this time and continue to practice physical distancing.
-When outside, masks can be removed.
+Students will continue to wear masks, even during outdoor play.

 FOOD – SNACK AND MEALS

 Snack and lunch time will continue to be used as times for students to relax, nourish their bodies and participate in prayer rituals associated with food – blessings before and after the meal.
 All food and eating utensils for students must arrive with them in the morning.
 We will not accept food deliveries during the day or lunches dropped off midday.
 Our ‘no food sharing’ policy will be strictly enforced.